 (Note 1) When preparing this consolidated financial report, it has been eliminated.

-(Note 2) If necessary, for financing, the loan limit shall not exceed 40% of the company's net equity
+(Note 2) If financing is necessary, the loan limit shall not exceed 200% of Y.H.
+Tech International Corp.'s net equity.

 (Note 3) The amount of TWD is translated at the exchange rate on the balance sheet date